sebastiandedeyne/sebastiandedeyne.com/content/posts/when-to-type-and-when-to-infer-in-typescript.md

 I type function declarations for two reasons: readability and contract.

-**Readability:** by typing the declaration, I exactly what to expect of the function without looking at its body.
+**Readability:** by typing the declaration, I know exactly what to expect of the function without looking at its body.

 While we could assume this will return a number, we can't be sure.
 And assumptions are exactly what we're trying to avoid by using types.